September 16, 681:

 Tomas de Torquemada, the first Spanish Inquisitor General, dies.
 He burned over 2,000 victims, tortured thousands more, and immolated as many as 40 percent of those accused in some areas.

-Puritan Anne Bradstreet, America's first noteworthy poet, dies.
+On this day in Christian History, Puritan Anne Bradstreet, America's first noteworthy poet, died.
 Anne Bradstreet was raised in a strict Puritan home, and the contexts of many of her poems are clearly influenced by her Puritanism.
 Many scholars, such as Ann Stanford and Elizabeth Wade White, have noted the strong impact that Puritanism had on Bradstreet's writing.
+Her earliest extant poem, "Upon a Fit of Sickness, Anno.
+1632," written in Newtown when she was 19, outlines the traditional concerns of the Puritan - the brevity of life, the certainty of death, and the hope for salvation: O Bubble blast, how long can'st last?

-Robert College opened its doors in Constantinople with Cyrus Hamlin as its first President.
+On this day in Christian History, Robert College opened its doors in Constantinople with Cyrus Hamlin as its first President.
 Hamlin -- educator, inventor, architect and missionary -- had gone to Turkey as a missionary in 1838 where he worked with the Armenian minority and established Bebek Seminary to train young men to become pastors and teachers among the Greeks and Armenians living in Turkey.

 Please drop a comment and use the Social Media Buttons below to share to friends and family.